benshope/PyOpenCL-Tutorial/README.md

 # PyOpenCL Inline Comments Tutorial

 This is an introduction to parallel computation with Python and OpenCL.
 The tutorial is composed of a numbered series of files.
-Each file contains an entire program with extensive inline comments.
+Each file contains a short, complete script with extensive inline comments.

 ## About The Comments